Basic Terms

 A cycle enables users to plan and track work within a given period.
 A cycle is a repeating window of capacity planning, commitment, and execution.
 Planning and working in cycles allows a team to manage and project performance over time.

-Each cycle is assigned to a team.
+Cycles are created in Settings under cadences.
+Cycles are then assigned in the Plan Delivery Module.
 Agile organizations practicing Scrum frequently plan in a two-week "sprint."
 In contrast, others plan quarterly, monthly, or weekly.
 How you define a cycle's length is up to you and your team!

 You can assign items to current or future cycles for completion.